-You can open the Image Viewer app from the command line by using the
+You can open the Image Viewer app from the command line by

 imtool function.
-Use this function when
+Use this function when you want to

-Viewer and loads the image with file name
+loads the image with file name

 You can open the Image Viewer app from the Apps tab, under Image

 Processing and Computer Vision.
 To bring image data into Image Viewer from a